AnClark/faust-vst/README.md

 generic GNU Makefile for compiling and installing the plugins.

-Please note that the faustvst.cpp architecture provided here is different from Yan Michalevsky's vst.cpp architecture included in the latest Faust versions. faust-vst is a separate development based on the [faust-lv2][3] project, and as such it offers the same set of features as faust-lv2.
+Please note that the faustvst.cpp architecture provided here is different from Yan Michalevsky's vst.cpp architecture included in the Faust distribution. faust-vst is a separate development based on the [faust-lv2][3] project, and as such it offers the same set of features as faust-lv2.
 Except for the portamento feature in the vst.cpp architecture, which isn't supported in